 The personal requirements for a license (good character, sound financial standing, successfully passed proficiency exam) must be met by the business owner or by the legal representatives of a legal entity.
 The required professional competence must also be demonstrated by a person entrusted with the management of the business or a branch office.

-You may only employ persons (security guards) to perform security duties who possess the required reliability and can demonstrate, through a certificate from the Chamber of Industry and Commerce, that they have been instructed in and are familiar with the legal and technical fundamentals necessary for the practice of the trade.
+can demonstrate, through a certificate from the Chamber of Industry and Commerce, that they have been instructed in and are familiar with the legal and technical fundamentals necessary for the practice of the trade.
 For the performance of certain activities (e.g., security at asylum reception facilities and security at large-scale events with restricted access, in a managerial capacity in each case), proof of having successfully passed a proficiency examination administered by the Chamber of Industry and Commerce is required in lieu of proof of the aforementioned training.

 You must apply for permission from the relevant authority.